This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 • You frequently forget to thaw meat

-• Counter space is limited (9 functions vs multiple appliances)
+• Counter space is limited (9 functions vs other dedicated appliances)

 • You cook beans, grains, or tough proteins regularly